 - Know that Whitman on-campus support services are available to you from a distance regardless of where you are studying and regardless of who else (fellow student, stranger, etc.) is involved in the incident.
-We recommend that you report the incident to either Juli Dunn (email@example.com), Associate Dean of Students and Title IX Administrator, or Hailey Powers (firstname.lastname@example.org), Sexual Assault Victim's Advocate.
+We recommend that you report the incident to either Cara Setchell (email@example.com), Assistant Director of Human Resources or Victim Advocate employed by the YWCA (firstname.lastname@example.org).

 - If you are a responding student and an incident report is brought against you, you will be held to the standards and adjudication of your program and those of Whitman College.

 Things you should know:

 - If you are concerned about confidentiality, ask your program staff if there is anyone you can speak with who can maintain confidentiality.
 Some program staff may be legally obligated to report incidents to Whitman College or others.
 If you would like to consult with someone who can maintain confidentiality, you may contact the Victim Advocate (sava.ywcaww.org), Sexual Assault Victim's Advocate employed by the YWCA, who is not obligated to report incidents and can maintain confidentiality.

 - Your off-campus program may or may not have a designated Title IX officer to report to.
 If they do not, you are encouraged to report the incident to the Sexual Assault Victim's Advocate (email@example.com), promptly.
 Even if your program has its own Title IX officer, we encourage you to report the incident to Whitman as well.

 (Please note that the Title IX administrator is required by law to act upon any incidents they learn about.)